PURPLE DAY – 26 MARCH

-Purple Day (26th March) is a global initiative dedicated to raising epilepsy awareness.
-Purple Day was founded in 2008, by nine-year-old Cassidy Megan of Nova Scotia, Canada.
-Motivated by her own struggles with epilepsy, Cassidy started Purple Day in an effort to get people talking about the condition and to let those impacted by seizures know that they are not alone.
-She named the day Purple Day after the internationally recognised colour for epilepsy, lavender.
+Purple Day is a global initiative dedicated to raising epilepsy awareness, dispelling myths, and increasing support for people living with epilepsy.
+Founded in 2008 by nine-year-old Cassidy Megan of Nova Scotia, Canada, the Purple Day concept was born out of Cassidy’s own struggles with epilepsy, her motivation to get people talking about the condition, and her desire to let those impacted by seizures know that they are not alone.
+Cassidy named the day ‘Purple Day’ after the internationally recognised colour for epilepsy, lavender.